AlexParamonov/save_queue/README.md

 There are specs for them:

     ValidQueue
+      contains valid objects
+        #save
+          should save all of them
+          should not has any errors
+        #save!
+          should save all of them
+          should not raise any exception
+          should not has any errors
-      invalid objects
+      contains invalid objects
-        save
+        #save
-          should not be saved
+          should not save them
           should set errors
-        save!
+        #save!
+          should not save them
           should raise SaveQueue::FailedValidationError exception
           should set errors
-      valid objects
-        save
-          should be saved
-          should not set errors
-        save!
-          should not raise an exception
-          should not set errors

 Also you got more error hangling options: